-President-elect Donald Trump has proposed immigration policies that are causing anxiety among immigrants and the immigrant rights community.
-Much remains unknown about how and when these changes will come.
-However, our system of checks and balances as well as pushback from the immigrant rights community will ensure that there will be limits on what the President-Elect can do.
+President-Elect Donald Trump has proposed immigration policies that are causing anxiety among immigrants and the immigrant rights community.
+Much remains unknown about how and when these changes will come but our system of checks and balances as well as pushback from the immigrant rights community will ensure that there will be limits on what the President-Elect can do.
 Regardless, it is always important for immigrants to understand their rights.

 The reminders include:

 - You have the right to remain silent.
 You may refuse to speak to immigration officers.